mattbaker/ruby-heap-viz/README.md

 ##Simplifications

 You'll notice the visualization uses Ruby's object ids as if they're actual pointers.
-Traversal of the object graph in Ruby is more complicated than this, but this is a useful metaphor for students who must understand that setting `x = y` copies `y`'s reference into `x`.
+Traversal of the object graph in Ruby is more complicated than this, but this is a useful metaphor to understand that setting `x = y` copies `y`'s reference into `x`.
 People that need a deeper and more accurate visualization of Ruby's memory model should probably look elsewhere.

 ##Example: